openquantumhardware/qick/quick-start/README.md

  <img src="quick-start-guide-pics/pynqstartup.PNG" alt="PYNQ startup">
 </p>

 * You can see that there are a few demo Jupyter notebooks already loaded onto the RFSOC which you can feel free to explore.
 But now lets connect to the RFSOC via SSH, where you will have more flexibility and control.
-For instance, only after you have established an SSH connection can you copy the `qick` repo onto the RFSOC processor and do the upcoming QICK loopback demo.
+For instance, only after you have established an SSH connection can you copy the `qick` repo onto the RFSOC and do the upcoming QICK loopback demo.

 #### Via SSH